ZhianMai/Thread-safe-Hashmap/README.md

 ## Update

 ### Version 1.4
 - Testing shows that the bucket has obvious "primary clustering".
-The hash code for the key was key.hashcode().
-Object like Integer just return the integer itself, and this causes clustered block.
-Now the hash() in hash map changed to MurmurHash hashing.
-It's a performance efficient, non-cryptographic hash function.
-The test result shows that it can solve clustered block very well.
+The hash code of the key was key.hashcode().
+Object like Integer just returns the integer, and this causes clustered block.
+Now hashing changed to MurmurHash, a performance efficient, non-cryptographic hash function.
+It avoids clustered block very well.
 - The project already added Maven support for future extension.

 ### Version 1.3